AlxHnr/libvirt-sandbox-environments/README.md

 ./update-service.sh ./vm-configs/
 ```

-# Known Bugs
+# Issues and limitations

+* Multi-touch mouse gestures are not forwarded to guest VMs
 * Fractional scaling on the host breaks VM window resizing.
 Set it to 100% or a multiple of it.
   Configure the dpi in this file instead: `./files/Xresources`
+* Virt-viewer does not forward the F10 key to the VM when the mouse is outside the VM window, even
+  if the window is focused
+* VMs without the `gpu` flag have a very small chance of freezing when e.g. dragging large windows
+  around.
+In that case they need a hard-reset
 * On systems which remap capslock (e.g. to escape), it will cause the key to be [pressed
   twice](https://gitlab.freedesktop.org/spice/spice-gtk/-/issues/143).
 A workaround can be found
   here: <https://gitlab.freedesktop.org/spice/spice/-/issues/66>
-* Virt-viewer does not forward the F10 key to the VM when the mouse is outside the VM window, even
-  if the window is focused
 * Virt-viewer sometimes auto-attaches your external dock's audio device to VMs with webcam
   permissions.
 You have to detach the device from the VM via the menu on the top left corner of the
   virt-viewer window